reactjs/react.dev/src/content/reference/react-dom/components/link.md

 </SandpackWithHTMLOutput>

+Note the `precedence` values themselves are arbitrary and their naming is up to you.
+React will infer that precedence values it discovers first are "lower" and precedence values it discovers later are "higher".

 ### Deduplicated stylesheet rendering {/*deduplicated-stylesheet-rendering*/}

 If you render the same stylesheet from multiple components, React will place only a single `<link>` in the document head.